robotology-legacy/codyco-superbuild/README.md

 ##### Optional dependency: Lua
 For replicating the demonstrations of the validation scenarios, you need some additional dependency related to the Lua language for coordinating the different software components.
-For installing the Lua language and the related libraries you can use apt-get (this should have been already installed):
+For installing the Lua language and the related libraries you can use apt-get (this should have been already installed if you properly followed the previous steps):
 ```
-sudo apt-get install liblua5.1-dev lua5.1
+sudo apt-get install swig liblua5.1-dev lua5.1
 ```
 After installing the Lua language, you should install the [rFSM](https://github.com/kmarkus/rFSM) and enable the [yarp-lua](http://wiki.icub.org/yarpdoc/yarp_swig.html) bindings and the [portmonitor carrier](http://wiki.icub.org/yarpdoc/portmonitor.html) in YARP compilation.